Shikaga/story/index.md

 But for now, he was content.
 He tied his horse to the post by the water trough and he took the final few steps towards his home.

 Removing his hat, he stepped through the wide open door, eyes blinking, adjusting from the sun outside to the relative gloom inside.
-His wife Tracy looked up with a quizzical expression from where she was sat reading at the kitchen table, before launching out of her chair in a maniacal dash towards him.
+His wife Jessica looked up with a quizzical expression from where she was sat reading at the kitchen table, before launching out of her chair in a maniacal dash towards him.

 "My love!" she screamed, jumping into his arms and wrapping her legs around his waist.
 Bracing himself he caught her, engulfing her with his arms, his hat still in hand while she found his lips with hers.
 He lvoed how passionate Jessica was, which only became more intense after his long excursions.